mongodb/mongo-python-driver/doc/examples/tls.rst

 Specifying a certificate revocation list ........................................

-Python 2.7.9+ (pypy 2.5.1+) and 3.4+ provide support for certificate revocation lists.
 The ``tlsCRLFile`` option takes a path to a CRL file.
 It can be passed as a keyword argument::

   >>> client = pymongo.MongoClient('example.com',